 To compare different light bulbs, you need to know about lumens.
 Lumens, not watts, tell you how bright a light bulb is, no matter the type of bulb.
 The more lumens, the brighter the light.
 Beginning in 2012, labels on the front of light bulb packages now state a bulb’s brightness in lumens, instead of the bulb’s energy usage in watts.
-For more information, read our article Lumens are the new watts.

 While lumens are the best measurement of comparative lighting among the various bulbs, they are not always a perfect measure.
 Some floodlights use an internal reflector in the bulb to send the light facing downward.
 When shopping for light bulbs, note that bulbs equipped with reflectors will deliver increased directional light.

 The chart below shows the amount of brightness in lumens you can expect from different wattage light bulbs.
 The LED bulbs require much less wattage than the CFL or Incandescent light bulbs, which is why LED bulbs are more energy-efficient and long lasting than the other types of bulb.